La-Lojban/lojban.pw/pages/books/learn-lojban.md

 > **do nelci le barda xu gerku**
 > _Do you like the BIG dogs?_

 Now how to reply to such 'yes/no' questions?
-You repeat the main verb:
+You repeat the main relation:

 > **— xu le mlatu cu melbi**
 > **— melbi**